umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 For {{davinci_ver}}, we pick the following runtime: `{{ davinci_runtime }}`.

-We should set that runtime as the default for `lxplus`.
+We should set that runtime as the default for `lxplus7`.
 Add to your login shell config:

 ```bash
 export CMTCONFIG={{ davinci_runtime }}